nyanklc/pointer/README.md

 # pointer
+- a hobby project to get a better understanding of computer vision concepts
-discontinued ofc.
-I think I've modified this a bit later on for means project. a hobby project to get a better understanding of computer vision concepts
+- discontinued ofc.
+I think I've modified this a bit later on for means project.

 # dependencies
 mediapipe 0.8.10